MiroMindAI/MiroThinker/README.md

 - **SERPER_API_KEY**: Get from [Serper.dev](https://serper.dev/) (Google search API)
 - **JINA_API_KEY**: Get from [Jina.ai](https://jina.ai/) (Web scraping)
 - **E2B_API_KEY**: Get from [E2B.dev](https://e2b.dev/) (Code execution sandbox)
-- **SUMMARY_LLM_KEY**: Your LLM API credentials (for content summarization).
+- **SUMMARY_LLM_API_KEY**: Your LLM API credentials (for content summarization).
 Can be a small model like Qwen3-14B or GPT-5-Nano—the choice has minimal impact on performance.
 - **OPENAI_API_KEY**: Get from [OpenAI](https://platform.openai.com/) (Required for benchmark evaluation, used for LLM-as-a-Judge)
 - **OPENAI_BASE_URL**: Optional, defaults to `https://api.openai.com/v1`.
 Can be changed to use OpenAI-compatible APIs.